← Back to Rankings

 The Five Categories

-Each stadium is rated from 0–10 in five independent categories.
-Scores are applied by the GameDay GatePass editorial team using a uniform rubric and calibrated against one another to maintain consistency across conferences and capacity tiers.
+Each stadium is evaluated across five independent dimensions.
+Scores are applied by the GameDay GatePass editorial team using a uniform rubric, calibrated to remain consistent across conferences and capacity groups.

 Noise & Acoustics